Nadler Lab

 About the Team

-Broadly focused on autism and developmental disabilities, the Nadler lab includes active collaborations with numerous Children’s Mercy (CM) and external investigators as well as current/previous CM trainees.
-Many ongoing analyses focused on health and behavioral outcomes leverage the ongoing Study to Explore Early Development (SEED), one of the largest longitudinal and multi-site investigations of autism and developmental disabilities.
-Funded by the Centers for Disease Control and Prevention, SEED studies in progress include investigations of injury risk in preschoolers with autism, racial/ethnic disparities in clinician-reported validity of autism diagnostic evaluations, and differential barriers to COVID mitigation for youth with autism and other developmental disabilities.
+Broadly focused on autism and developmental disabilities, the Nadler lab includes active collaborations with numerous Children’s Mercy and external investigators as well as current/previous Children's Mercy trainees.
+Many studies focus on health and behavioral outcomes, leveraging the ongoing Study to Explore Early Development (SEED), one of the largest longitudinal and multi-site investigations of autism and developmental disabilities.
+Funded by the Centers for Disease Control and Prevention, SEED studies include investigations of injury risk in preschoolers with autism, COVID-19 infection and mitigation for youth with disabilities and changes in autism traits from preschool to adolescents.

 Leader